C-Birdwell/React_19-Typescript-Boilerplate/README.md

 ## :earth_americas: Environment Files

 A default .env file is located in the root directory.
-For security purposes it suggested to create a .env.development and .env.production when creating more complex projects.
+For security purposes it is suggested to create a .env.development and .env.production when creating more complex projects.